 CANADA – Quebec early July

-CZECH REPUBLIC – December
+CZECH REPUBLIC – unable to schedule

-JAMAICA – early August
+MEXICO – early August

-THAILAND – end of July
+THAILAND – end July

 UKRAINE – late July